fandora-network/docs/docs/maintain/port_management.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

-Here is a list of default ports used across Polygon nodes:
+Here is a list of default ports used across fandora nodes:

 ## Bor